Byzantine–Moorish wars: The Battle of Cillium and the death of Solomon

-Solomon hurriedly set off to meet the revolted Moors from Theveste, on the Theveste-Carthage road.
-Taking his army through the forests, he finds himself in Cillium facing his enemy.
-The general may have intended to join his ally Cutzinas who lived in this territory or other Moorish allies.
-According to Corippus, he was accompanied by native contingents, but it is not known if Cutzinas, who had announced his help, had come to join him.
-According to Procopius, Solomon had the help of Sergius and other important Byzantine military contingents from Africa, but no native contingent is mentioned.
+Solomon hurriedly set off to meet the revolting Moors from Theveste, on the Theveste-Carthage road.
+Taking his army through the forests, he found himself in Cillium facing the enemy.
+The general may have intended to join either his ally Cutzinas who lived in this territory or other Moorish allies.
+According to Corippus, he was accompanied by native contingents, though it is not known if Cutzinas, who had promised his help, had come to join him.
+According to Procopius, Solomon had the help of Sergius and other important Byzantine military contingents from Africa, but no native contingent was mentioned.

-In the beginning, the balance of power between Romans and Moors is equal according to Procopius, but the Moors, soon outnumbered, rout most of the Byzantine army.
-The Byzantine troops had only reluctantly resolved to fight and some had refused.
-Solomon, surrounded by a small number of his guards, supports the attacks of the Berbers for some time.
-Finally, unable to resist any longer, he fled with his guards to the edge of a torrent which flowed near the battlefield.
-There, his horse falls into a ravine and the general is unable to fall back.
-Surrounded and overwhelmed, Solomon is captured and massacred by the Berbers with part of his bodyguards.
+During the battle between the Romans and the Moors, the Byzantine troops were lacking unity, with many fighting reluctantly and some even refusing to fight.
+Solomon, surrounded by a small number of his guards, was able to hold off the attacks of the Berbers for some time.
+Finally, due to his inability to resist any longer, he fled with his guards to the edge of a torrent which flowed near the battlefield.
+There, his horse falls into a ravine and the general was wounded.
+Surrounded and overwhelmed, Solomon was captured and killed by the Berbers with part of his bodyguards.

-The Roman troops are defeated, partly because some soldiers had fled.
-This could be due to betrayal.
-Corippus attributes this to the soldiers' displeasure at not taking part in the looting of the previous battle.
-He also attributes the responsibility to the future rebel leader of Germanic origin, Guntharic, who was then dux of Numidia.
-Solomon, despite his leadership skills, has already provoked a mutiny under his command from Africa, because it was too harsh.
-According to Procopius' account, the Byzantines are defeated on a regular basis, and Guntharic's betrayal is not mentioned.
+The Roman troops were thus defeated, partly because some soldiers had fled, which could be due to betrayal.
+Corippus attributes the defeat to both the soldiers' displeasure at not taking part in the looting of the previous battle, and the betrayal of the future rebel leader of Germanic origin, Guntharic, who was then dux of Numidia.

-Consequences
+Temporary end of Byzantine control and anarchy

 The defeat at Cillium plunged Africa into military anarchy until the arrival of John Troglita in 546.
-A great Moorish coalition was formed.
-Despite its potential to expel the Byzantines from Africa entirely, it could not succeed due to the lack of unity and common strategy among the Moors.
-Among the Romans, the death of Solomon left a military and political void that only the arrival of Jean Troglita would fill.
-In the short term, the tribes are content to plunder as far as possible, up to the walls of Carthage.
+Meanwhile, a great Moorish coalition was formed.
+However, despite its potential to expel the Byzantines from Africa entirely, it did not succeed due to the lack of unity and common strategy among the Moors.
+Among the Romans, the death of Solomon left a military and political void that only the arrival of John Troglita would fill.
+In the short term however, the tribes were content on plundering as much as possible, up to the walls of Carthage.